9aia/thal/pm/BACKLOG.md

 ## DX

-- Upgrade to Tailwind v4
+- Rename username in the usernames table to text
+- Refactor toast
+- Refactor menu (items, dropdown, etc)
 - Improve logging
 - Remove unused files/code
 - Use inferred schemas as DTOs
+- Improve docs
+  - Add docs for the difference between roadmap, changelog and "What's New"
 - Add nuxt devserver to codeshare container
 - Fix codeshare perms
-- Improve docs
-  - Add docs for the difference between roadmap, changelog and "What's New"
-- Rename username in the usernames table to text.